NOTE: More recent intranet templates and examples

 Project and Workspace template shown below allows staff to immediately search by their project and add them to individual favorites for quick access in a future.

-Here are few other use cases for the Project & Workspace site:
+Here are a few other use cases for the Project & Workspace site:

 Document and Record Center